eslint/eslint/docs/src/extend/plugins.md

 ### Configs in Plugins

 You can bundle configurations inside a plugin by specifying them under the `configs` key.
-This can be useful when you want to provide not just code style, but also custom rules to support it.
+This can be useful when you want to bundle a set of custom rules with additional configuration.
 Multiple configurations are supported per plugin.

 It is not possible to specify a default configuration for a given plugin.
 Users must specify a default configuration in their configuration file.